unhcr/koboloadeR/README.md

 ![alt text](https://raw.githubusercontent.com/unhcr/koboloadeR/gh-pages/inst/script/workflow.png)

+You can have a look at [some examples of output reports here](https://github.com/unhcr/koboloadeR/out).

-This approach has the following advantages:
+The approach offered through the package has the following advantages:

  * End users __do not need to code__ in R and to master the language in order to use the package;